hansori94/snapfood_api/README.md

-# SnapFood
+# snapfood_api
+- snapfood_api is a simple wrapper API that uses Google Cloud Vision API and the Food API by Spoonacular.

-Snap a pic of your food and instantly receive a list of possible recipes!
+- It provides the backend for the mobile app "SnapFood", which allows users to snap pictures of their ingredients and to instantly receive a list of recipes.

-# Description
+# Implementation
-Our app allows a user to take a picture of any piece of food.
-Then the app will return a list of possible ingredients that correspond to that picture.
-Once the user selects the correct option, a list of a maximum of 10 recipes corresponding to this ingredient appear.
+- Used Google Cloud Vision API to take perform image recognition on user-inputted images of ingredients.
+- Used Spponacular's Food API to search for at most recipes that correspond to this ingredient.
+- Used Flask as a framework, and deployed the app on Kubernetes.